 Contractors involved

-The October 2021 feasibility study was led by DRA Global (DRA), an engineering, project delivery, and operations management group headquartered in Australia.
-DRA was responsible for the studies related to mine planning, mineral reserve estimate, metallurgy, as well as capital and operating cost estimation.
+The October 2021 feasibility study was led by DRA Global (DRA), an engineering, project delivery and operations management group headquartered in Australia.
+DRA was responsible for the studies related to mine planning, mineral reserve estimate, metallurgy as well as capital and operating cost estimation.

 Steppe Gold engaged Mongolian professional services and equipment supplier Euro Khan to conduct a technical study for the potential development of a hybrid renewable energy system (RES) for the mine.
-Barloworld Mongolia is the supplier of heavy equipment (CAT) parts and power systems.
+Barloworld Mongolia is a supplier of heavy equipment (CAT) parts and power systems.

 Chinese chemical company Hebei Chengxin provides cyanide for the project while Dow Chemical Mongolia supplies other reagents.